You have no items in your shopping cart.

 Tongue & Oropharyngeal Exercises for Sleep Apnoea

-In November 2024, I was diagnosed with Sleep Apnoea by a single nights assessment that showed an AHI figure of 38 breathing interuptions per hour - Not knowing what the clinitian was saying, despite feeling it was far too excesive - I accepted it.
+In September 2024, I was diagnosed with Sleep Apnoea by a single nights assessment that showed an AHI figure of 38 breathing interuptions per hour - Not knowing what the clinician was saying, despite feeling it was far too excesive - I accepted it.
 I was put onto a CPAP machine that blows air via a Dog's Muzzle into my nose, a veritable instrument of Medieval torture.
-Initial Apnea-Hypopnea Index (AHI) figures averaged between 4 and 5.5 every night.
-I was not given ANY other information and it seemed that I would have to wear this dammed Dog's muzzle for the rest of my life.
+With this machine on, initial Apnea-Hypopnea Index (AHI) figures averaged between 4 and 5.5 every night.
+I was not given ANY other information, not even an explanation of the AHI reading, and it seemed that I would have to wear this dammed Dog's muzzle for the rest of my life.

 I susequently began his excercises, at least 5 repeats, three times a day including one immediately before sleep.
 It is now mid April and my readings average 2.2 per night.
 The goal to get below 1 by my review at the end of the year.

-Yes, tongue and oropharyngeal exercises (also called myofunctional therapy) can help reduce or prevent sleep apnoea, especially mild to moderate obstructive sleep apnea (OSA).
+Yes, tongue and oropharyngeal exercises (also called myofunctional therapy) can help reduce or prevent sleep apnoea in my case, especially mild to moderate obstructive sleep apnea (OSA).
 These exercises strengthen the muscles of the tongue, throat, and soft palate, helping to keep the airway open during sleep.
+Fortunately, they can be done quietly on your own without interfering anyone.

 How Tongue Exercises Help: